Biserial algebras and generic bricks: Some applications and problems

-Provided $m\in \mathbb{Z}_{>0}$, in Example \ref{Example: m-domestic algebras which are 0-generic-brick-domestic}, we gave a construction for $m$-domestic string algebras which are $0$-generic-brick-domestic.
-For a given string algebra $\Lambda=kQ/I$ which is $m$-domestic and $n$-generic-brick-domestic, by an $\Vec{A}_2$-nody gluing of a wind wheel bound quiver to $(Q,I)$ we obtain a string algebra which is $(m+1)$-domestic but remains $n$-generic-brick-domestic (see Lemma \ref{Lem: generic modules over glued algebras} and Example \ref{Example: m-domestic algebras which are 0-generic-brick-domestic}).
+\item $A$ is not generic-brick-domestic, thus of non-polynomial growth. \end{enumerate} \end{corollary} \begin{proof} For case $(1)$, first observe that each rep-finite string algebra is $0$-domestic, therefore it is $0$-generic-brick-domestic.
+This treats the case $m=n=0$.
+For the case, $n=0$ but $m\in \mathbb{Z}_{>0}$, we refer to Example \ref{Example: m-domestic algebras which are 0-generic-brick-domestic}.
+We note that, if $\Lambda=kQ/I$ is a string algebra which is $m$-domestic and $n$-generic-brick-domestic, by an $\Vec{A}_2$-nody gluing of a wind wheel bound quiver to $(Q,I)$ we obtain a string algebra which is $(m+1)$-domestic but remains $n$-generic-brick-domestic (see Lemma \ref{Lem: generic modules over glued algebras} and Example \ref{Example: m-domestic algebras which are 0-generic-brick-domestic}).
 Moreover, via an $\Vec{A}_2$-nody gluing of a copy of $\widetilde{A}_d$ to the bound quiver to $(Q,I)$, we obtain a string algebra which is $(m+1)$-domestic and $(n+1)$-generic-brick-domestic.
-Consequently, for each pair of integers $m$ and $n$ in $\mathbb{Z}_{>0}$ with $m\geq n$, we can construct a string algebra which is $m$-domestic and $n$-generic-brick-domestic. \end{proof}
+Consequently, for each pair of integers $m$ and $n$ in $\mathbb{Z}_{>0}$, with $m\geq n$, we can construct a string algebra which is $m$-domestic and $n$-generic-brick-domestic.
+This addresses all permissible choices of $m$ and $n$ in $(1)$.

+Regarding case $(2)$, we first observe that each generalized barbell algebra is of non-polynomial growth and $1$-generic-brick-domestic (see Theorem \ref{Thm:Generarlization of Ringel's 1-generic-brick-domestic}).
+Similar to the construction in the Example \ref{Example: m-domestic algebras which are 0-generic-brick-domestic}, we can start from two generalized barbell algebras and via an $\Vec{A}_2$-nody gluing of the two copies we obtain a larger string algebra which is of non-polynomial growth and, by Lemma \ref{Lem: generic modules over glued algebras}, the new algebra is $2$-generic-brick-domestic.
+Alternatively, we can start from a generalized barbell algebra (with a source/sink in $C_L$ or $C_R$) and via an $\Vec{A}_2$-nody gluing with a copy of the Kronecker, we obtain a string algebra of non-polynomial growth which is $2$-generic-brick-domestic.
+By iteration, we can construct string algebras which are of non-polynomial growth, but $n$-generic-brick-domestic, for an arbitrary $n \in \mathbb{Z}_{\geq 0}$.

+Finally, for case $(3)$, we refer to Example \ref{Example: gentle algebra not generic-brick-domestic}, where we construct an explicit example for a gentle algebra which is not generic-brick-domestic, and hence of non-polynomial growth. \end{proof}